 Very often when I meet people outside of work, especially socially, they’ll often ask: “what do you do?”.
-When I inform them that I’m a Linux Systems Admin, many respond with “I don’t really like Linux because I heard it can’t open or edit word files.”* or “You mean that desktop OS that has all text and no GUI?”** or even ”Linux, what is that??”
+When I inform them that I’m a Linux Sysadmin, many respond with “I don’t really like Linux because I heard it can’t open or edit word files.”* or “You mean that desktop OS that has all text and no GUI?”** or even “Linux, what is that???”
 To which I’ll often say with a snide look perched on my face… “you’re using Linux right now on your smartphone”.
-Yes indeed, as most of you reading this know, Google’s Android operating system is a Linux Distro (distribution).
+Yes indeed, as most of you reading this know, Google’s Android (and Chrome OS) are based on the Linux kernel.

 Android’s Linux OS Distribution

-Android - like all other Linux distributions – is an operating system based on the Linux kernel.
-Or as the developers put it “Android is built on the open Linux Kernel“.
+Android IS an operating system based on the Linux kernel.
+Or as the Google’s developers put it “Android is built on the open Linux Kernel” [link includes video].
 As of November 2013, current Android versions consist of a kernel based on Linux kernel version 3.4.10.
 Android versions older than 4.0 (Ice Cream Sandwich) were based on the Linux kernel 2.6.x.
 There’s an informative video about Android’s architecture where Google explains that Android’s Linux kernel has further architecture changes that are outside the typical Linux kernel dev cycle.
-Google’s open-source chief, Chris DiBona refers to Android as a ”Linux desktop dream come true“.
+Google’s open-source chief, Chris DiBona refers to Android as a “Linux desktop dream come true“.
 Now that we’ve confirmed Android as a Linux distro, lets look at its dominating popularity.

-A recent study done by IDC revealed that Google’s Linux distro has a fortified itself in the smartphone market.
+study [previous link broken, see updated report here] done by IDC revealed that Google’s Linux distro has a fortified itself in the smartphone market.
 The study which was released in November 2013 said that a total of 261.1 million smartphones were shipped during that quarter and 81 percent of them were Androids.
 Have a look at the chart below for more details on current smartphone market positioning by the top four smartphone OS distributors.